Skip to content

 5. In these terms and conditions:

-1. Coach’ means an individual (being an employee, contractor or volunteer of an Organisation) nominated by an Organisation to deliver activities under the Program, excluding Teachers;
+2. Coach’ means an individual (being an employee, contractor or volunteer of a Provider) nominated by a Provider to deliver activities under the Program, excluding Teachers;

-3. NSO-nominated coaching provider’ means a coaching provider approved by an NSO to deliver activities under the Program with respect to the NSO’s sport;
+4. NSO-endorsed Provider’ means a provider organisation approved by an NSO to deliver Sport packages under the Program with respect to the NSO’s sport;

-7. School’ means an educational establishment whose major activity is the provision of full-time primary or secondary education accepted by the ASC to conduct activities under the Program;
+8. School’ means an educational establishment whose major activity is the provision of full-time primary or secondary education, accepted by the ASC to conduct activities under the Program;

-9. ‘Site account’ means an account for use of the Site by a School or Organisation that intends to participate in the Program, accessed via a registered individual username and password for an employee of the School or an employee, contractor or volunteer of the Organisation;
+10. ‘Site account’ means an account established for use of the Site by a Provider or Coach that intends to participate in the Program, subject to the Site User Terms and Conditions;

-10. ‘Sport package’ means an NSO-approved sporting product delivered under the Program over a minimum of 4 sessions;
+11. ‘Sport package’ means an eligible sporting activity or product delivered under the Program;

-13. Teacher’ means an individual (being an employee of a School that have a valid State and/or Territory teacher registration) nominated by a School to deliver activities under the Program;
+12. Teacher’ means an individual (being an employee of a School, that has a valid State and/or Territory teacher registration) nominated by a School to deliver activities under the Program;

 Acknowledgements